-Onisaburo says that the Japanese Archipelago represents a miniature version of the topography of the world.
+Onisaburo says that the Japanese archipelago is a miniature version of the world.

-Before getting to the point, let us first look at how the Japanese Archipelago was formed according to the Reikai Monogatari.
+Before getting to that point, let us first look at how the Japanese island chain was formed according to the Reikai Monogatari.

 Ancient Japan was part of the Asian Continent, and the Sea of Japan was non-existent.
 Similarly, the Pacific Ocean was far from being a vast expanse of waters as it was divided by landmasses.

-Perennial evil vibes defiled the spirit world of the Earth, turning it into a pandemonium of wicked deities.
+The perennial forces of evil defiled the spirit world of the Earth, turning it into a pandemonium of wicked deities.
 Kunitokotachi no Mikoto, the parent deity and creator of the planet's spirit world, blew his top.
-His anger caused natural calamities, submerging the portions of land known currently as the Sea of Japan and the Pacific Ocean while leaving intact the strongest portions, namely the "dragon-shaped" Japanese Islands.
+His anger caused natural calamities, submerging the portions of the land known currently as the Sea of Japan and the Pacific Ocean while leaving intact its strongest portions, namely the "dragon-shaped" Japanese Islands.
 (Vol. 1 of the Reikai Monogatari)

 Kunitokotachi no Mikoto, creater of Earth's spirit world